ordabayevy/tapqir-overleaf/README.rst

 Source data repository for: Bayesian machine learning analysis of single-molecule fluorescence colocalization images (Ordabayev et. al.).

-This repository contains Figures, Figure supplements, Supplemental Data files, and the scripts and data used to generate them.
+This repository contains Figures, Figure supplements, Supplementary files, and the scripts and data used to generate them.

 Clone repository
 ----------------